Certified Model Predictive Control for Switched Evolution Equations using Model Order Reduction: Numerical experiments

 We consider the guiding example from \Cref{subsection:example,subsec:exampleContinued} with the domains as illustrated in \Cref{fig: geometry_tworooms}.
 The precise values for the domains and the parameters are given in \Cref{tab:parameters} with $\Omega_4 \vcentcolon= \Omega\setminus (\Omega_1\cup \Omega_2 \cup \Omega_3)$.

 The number of controls is chosen as $\inpVarDim = 10$.
 Further, for the box constraints $\Uad$ we choose the constant lower and upper bounds $u_a\equiv -20$ and $u_b \equiv 20$, the $L^1$-regularization is chosen to be $\lonereg= 10^{-3}$ and the $L^2$-regularization as $\lambda= 10^{-2}$.
 For the optimization problem, we choose the target control $\inpVarDes\equiv 0$ and compute the target output $\outVarDes$ as the output of the switched system driven with constant input $\inpVar\equiv 1$ and initial value $\state_\circ\equiv 1$.
 For the simulation, we fix the final time $\finalTime = 10$ and the switching points are given by $\tau_i=\nicefrac{i}{2}$ for $i=1,\ldots,20$.
 For the discretization in time, we apply an implicit Euler scheme using $K= 501$ time points with step size $\tau = \nicefrac{\finalTime}{(K-1)}=0.02$.
-For the discretization in space, we choose piecewise linear finite elements resulting in a discrete state dimension of $N=5304$.
-For the solution of the non-smooth \MPC subproblems, we use a proximal gradient method with Barzilai-Borwein step size with absolute and relative tolerance $10^{-11}$; see \cite{azmi2023nonmonotone}.
-For the \MPC algorithm, we use the sampling time $\delta = \tau $ and the prediction horizon as $T= 20\tau$ leading to $K$ \MPC steps.
+For the discretization in space, we choose piecewise linear finite elements, resulting in a discrete state dimension of $N=5304$.
+For the solution of the non-smooth \MPC subproblems, we use a proximal gradient method with Barzilai-Borwein step size with absolute and relative tolerance $10^{-11}$; see \cite{azmi2023nonmonotone}. \ReA{Note that a Newton-type method could also be employed as the inner solver.
+However, since the \FOM is assumed to be high-dimensional, we restrict ourselves to first-order methods, which are known to scale more efficiently with increasing problem size.} For the \MPC algorithm, we use the sampling time $\delta = \tau $ and the prediction horizon as $T= 20\tau$ leading to $K$ \MPC steps.
 Furthermore, in the \MPC subproblem, we set $\mu =0$, i.e., we consider no terminal cost.
-The reduced dimension $\stateDimRed$ is chosen such that $\calE(\stateDimRed)\approx 1-10^{-12}$ and the $7$ most recent states and adjoints are used to recompute the \POD basis.
+The reduced dimension $\stateDimRed$ is chosen such that $\calE(\stateDimRed)\approx 1-\varrho$ for $\varrho=10^{-12}$ and the $7$ most recent states and adjoints are used to recompute the \POD basis. \ReA{To obtain unbiased results for the computation times, we repeat each experiment ten times and report the average computation times and speed-ups.}